EneaDim/flexsoc/README.md

 - `help`

+Run a Python script to display help information about the Makefile targets related to both IP development and SoC integration.

+- `help_ip`

+Run a Python script to display help information about the Makefile targets related to IP development.

+- `help_soc`

-Run a Python script to display help information about the Makefile targets.
+Run a Python script to display help information about the Makefile targets related to SoC integration.

 - `help_doc`